mudasobwa/mudasobwa.github.io/_posts/2026-04-08-back-compatibility-myths.md

 Sooner or later, users will grow tired of seeing this at every launch—and they will do as I ask.

 [^2]: _A case from life:_ in one of my libraries I needed to parse simple PlantUML/Mermaid diagrams.
 For such a thing I do not drag monstrous dependencies into my projects, so I quickly knocked together my own [`parsec`](https://github.com/dashbitco/nimble_parsec) in a private namespace and forgot about it.
 Roughly a year later, I received an issue complaining that my parser could not handle—I no longer recall the exact details—something like nested comments in states.
 In other words, a fellow developer had found my library for working correctly with finite automata (!) and was using its undocumented helper functions to parse complex PlantUML.

----

-So the choice between all your `SemVer`, `CalVer`, and assorted `ShitVer` is a debate about how many devils can fit on the point of a knife.
-Just ensure backward compatibility.
-Leave the option of calling the first version of the API, even if the major has long since passed twenty.

-This is precisely what I do—which is why not once in my adult career have I had to waste precious time, calories, and nerve cells pondering how to version code correctly.